VenuKumarM1/VenuKumarM1/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Full Stack Data Analysis,
+- 🌱 I’m Full Stack Data Analyst,
 - 📫 How to reach me: iamvenu13@gmail.com